ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 The format described here allows the Leo binary to form an imports map which can be passed to the compiler.

-It is important to note that Leo.lock file is created only when a package has dependencies.
+It is important to note that the Leo.lock file is created only when a package has dependencies.
 For programs with no dependencies, a lock file is not required and not created.

 ### Recursive Dependencies